 “I could eat a thousand pieces of that because it’s so thin.”

-At the top of everyone’s list was Oscar Meyer.
+At the top of everyone’s list was Oscar Mayer.
 The thin-sliced bacon had a crispy-crunchy texture our gang of tasters couldn’t resist.
 Believe me, the whole plate of bacon vanished in moments!
-Aside from its crave-worthy texture, Oscar Meyer’s bacon distinguished itself with a unique flavor profile.
+Aside from its crave-worthy texture, Oscar Mayer’s bacon distinguished itself with a unique flavor profile.
 What’d it taste like?
 Butter.
 Note: our Test Kitchen did not use any butter to prep any of the bacon.
 This brand is just inherently buttery.
 For that very reason, it was our group’s favorite.
 I’d readily serve this brand alongside my Sunday morning pancakes or on a BLT.

 What You Should Take Away